Operations

 (CRDs).

-The gateway handles the read and write path; the operator handles everything that wants to be expressed as desired state in the cluster: which indexes exist, how worker pools scale, and which stateless functions run against which indexes.
+The gateway handles the read and write path; the operator handles everything that wants to be expressed as desired state in the cluster: which vector store the gateway fronts, which indexes exist, how worker pools scale, and which stateless functions run against which indexes.

 CRDs

-The operator reconciles four resource kinds, each documented on its own page:
+The operator reconciles five resource kinds, each documented on its own page:

 - Index CRD — one resource per Turbopuffer namespace the gateway should manage.